 - KEEP YOUR DISTANCE: Give people who aren’t members of your household six feet or more of space AND make sure your pets do the same.
+Please note that it is difficult to maintain 6 feet of distance while climbing the tower, and you may need to let others come down first before entering.

 - BRING A FACE COVERING: In case you encounter other people and stop to chat (from a safe distance), bring a face covering.